The Rose (band): Pop culture

 On Aug 15, 2023, New York Times best selling author Gail Carriger wrote in a blog that her character of Kagee in the Tinkered Starsong series was influenced by lead singer Woosung.

-In 2023, Kim Woosung landed his first role in the anticipated Netflix animated series Jentry Chau vs. The Underworld, led by Ali Wong.
+In 2023, Kim Woosung landed his first role in the anticipated Netflix animated series Jentry Chau vs. the Underworld, led by Ali Wong.
 This project marks Woosung's acting debut.
 He expressed his excitement about joining the cast by sharing the news on Instagram, highlighting this new venture in his career.
-The series is scheduled for a global release sometime in 2024 on Netflix.
+The series was released on 5 December 2024 on Netflix.

-In 2025, The Rose: Come Back to Me, a documentary directed by Eugene Yi about the band’s professional journey, premiered at the Tribeca Festival.
+In 2025, The Rose: Come Back to Me, a documentary directed by Eugene Yi about the band's professional journey, premiered at the Tribeca Festival.